UnitTestBot/jacodb/design.md

     }
 ```

-Entry point for both of them is `JcClasspath`.
+`JcClasspath` is an entry point for both **classes** and **types**.

 `JcClassType#methods` contains:

-- **all** public/protected/private methods of enclosing class
+* all the public/protected/private methods of an enclosing class
-- all compile time visible methods from ancestors
+* all the ancestor methods visible at compile time
-- **only** constructors methods from declaring class
+* only constructor methods from the declaring class

 `JcClassType#fields` contains:

-- **all** public/protected/private fields of enclosing class
+* all the public/protected/private fields of an enclosing class
-- all compile time visible fields from ancestors
+* all the ancestor fields visible at compile time

 ## Loading bytecode

-It's intended that bytecode of Java runtime is not changed and is read on startup along with bytecode of `predefined` bytecode locations.
+Bytecode at Java runtime is not supposed to be changed.
+It is read at start-up along with the bytecode obtained from the `predefined` bytecode locations.

-Loading of bytecode:
+Bytecode loading:

 ```mermaid
 sequenceDiagram